The Pros and Cons of Temporary Health Insurance

 Despite legal requirements to purchase Affordable Care Act-qualifying health insurance, not everybody is onboard.
-Many people, for a variety of reasons, are opting to purchase short-term health insurance policies instead.
+Many people, for a variety of reasons, like unemployed without access to COBRA, a new hire, a seasonal worker or a new college grad, are opting to purchase short-term health insurance policies instead.
 The plans typically offer bare bones coverage for accidents and unexpected illnesses at an affordable price for limited time period.
 Whether or not this temporary health insurance is right for you depends on several factors.

 - They generally require medical underwriting, which means, unlike ACA-qualified plans, you can be denied coverage because of your health history or current condition.

 - Like the name implies, they are intended for short periods, only.
 Most are sold in one-month increments for up to 12 months, maximum.
 Others are available with maximum coverage periods, like three or six months.
 What’s available to you will depend on the laws of the state where you live.

 - They are non-renewable, meaning when your coverage period expires, you’ll need to go through the application process all over again if you want to continue coverage.
 If you made a claim during the coverage period, it may result in higher premiums on a new policy period or that condition may be excluded under the new plan.

 - Short-term health insurance premiums are usually significantly lower than those of an ACA-compliant plan because the benefits are limited.

 - They can provide peace of mind and help protect your finances in the event of a medical emergency or illness until you can get comprehensive care.